Provan Hall: Residents

 After the Scottish Reformation, Provan Hall became a residence of the lawyer and President of Session, William Baillie (died 1593) and his wife Elizabeth Durham.
 In 1566 he was collector of the teinds or tithes known as the "Thirds of Benefices" for the parsonage of Glasgow.
 As a judge, he was known as Lord Provand.
 He was called the "Prebend of Barlanerk alias Provan", and in November 1592 James VI of Scotland confirmed his ownership of the mill and meadow of Provan.

 His daughter the heiress of Provan, Elizabeth Baillie (died 1609), married Robert Hamilton (died 1642), a son of Andrew Hamilton of Goslington and Silvertonhill.
 They gave the house and lands to their eldest son, Francis Hamilton, on 31 October 1599.
 James VI confirmed Elizabeth Baillie's gift of Provan to her son on 15 November 1600.

 Francis Hamilton of Silvertonhill (died 1645) married Agnes Hamilton, a daughter of the Laird of Innerwick and a niece of the lawyer Thomas Hamilton.
 He was known as poet and published verses in praise of the late James VI and I in 1626, dedicated to the Marquess of Hamilton and the Chancellor of Scotland, George Hay of Kinnoull.
 In later life, Francis Hamilton claimed he had been the victim of witchcraft practiced against him before his marriage by Isabel Boyd, Lady Blair, a daughter of Thomas Boyd, 6th Lord Boyd.
 She had been contracted to marry him in 1607, and Francis Hamilton may have come to blame his misfortunes in life on her.
 He sold the lands to his brother Edward Hamilton and ownership of Provan descended in the Hamilton of Silvertonhill family.
 Above the arched entrance to the courtyard, a carved stone includes the initials "R.H" for Robert Hamilton, and the date 1647.

 In 1667, Robert Hamilton sold the property to Glasgow City Council.
 The council created the office of "Bailie of Provan" to manage the estate.
 In 1729 the burgh council sold the house and remaining lands to Robert Lang.
 Although all the lands were sold by 1767, the council appointment of a Bailie of Provan continued.

+In the 1950s, Harold Bride, who was the junior wireless operator on the RMS Titanic's ill-fated maiden voyage, lived in the hall as its caretaker on the behalf of the National Trust for Scotland, maintaining and giving tours of the building.